hall-lab/svtools/README.md

     prune        cluster and prune a BEDPE file by position based on allele frequency
-    varlookup    look for variants common between two BEDPE files
+    varlookup    look for variants common between two BEDPE files classify     reclassify DEL and DUP based on read depth information
 ```

 ## Citing svtools